Menopause, belly fat – Why?

 Letting a high fasting cortisol remain high (which is associated with high adrenaline levels) has been shown to lead to a higher incidence of everything from heart disease to Alzheimer’s disease to cancer.
 When in doubt, have this level checked.
 I often do consultations for women who are battling their muffin tops, struggling to fit into their jeans, and wiping off the sweat of “hot flushes.”
 I would say that 90% of the time, lab work reveals a high fasting cortisol along with a low progesterone level and a high leptin level.

 What about hormone replacement?

 I’m a hormone specialist, amongst other things; for patients.
 Therefore, the first thing I’ll recommend is that you do not ask your primary care doctor or your Ob-Gyn for hormones.
 Please do not ever take synthetic hormones of any type as they cause cancer.
-Bioidentical hormones, when used properly by a trained A4M M.D. like myself, are safe and effective.
+Bioidentical hormone replacement, when used properly by a trained A4M M.D. like myself, are safe and effective.
 The bulk of the scientific literature show exactly that.
 Indeed, I fully believe that normalizing your hormone levels will do you a lot of good; not just help you get rid of the symptoms of menopause.
 However, this is still slightly controversial for some reason, and this is your decision.
 Yes, I am personally on them, of course.
 If you are not in favor of them, know that pregnenolone will help with low-progesterone symptoms and the combination of this, a ketotic diet and adrenal support is often enough to “do the trick.”
 A hormone-balancing supplement will help as well.
 Now let me give you the basics for your eating plan.
 This is the basic plan you always will come back to even if you eat a ketotic diet to lose weight.
 (Unless you decide that nutritional ketosis is going to be your new eating plan for life.
 Here’s why it might be.)